-We have talked about SMART goals a lot on our programmes, but how can we make sure our goals fit into our routine and we actually enjoy working towards them?
+We talk about SMART goals a lot on our programmes, but how can we make sure our goals fit into our routine and we actually enjoy working towards them?

 This is where values come in!
 You might have heard of SMART goals but have you thought about your values?

 Values are the things that are most important to us in life.

 ‘What makes you get up in the morning?’

 ‘Values are usually the things we care about most and are likely to miss the most if we can’t follow them’.

 Here are some of the things that can be important values for people.
 Maybe these things also sound meaningful to you, or maybe you can think of something else that isn’t here?